-We are actively pursuing viral and non-viral genetic engineering technologies and approaches to propagation to develop novel CAR+ T, NK and TCR cells.
+We are actively pursuing viral and non-viral genetic engineering technologies and approaches to cell propagation to develop novel CAR+ T, NK and TCR therapies.
 Combining this technology with Intrexon's industrialized synthetic biologic engineering and clinically tested and validated RTS modules and/or kill switches, represents a differentiated approach to genetically modified T cells and other immune cells, such as NK cells.
-Employing novel cell engineering techniques and multigenic gene programs, we expect to implement next-generation non-viral and viral adoptive cellular therapies based on designer cytokines, CARs and TCR's targeting both hematologic malignancies and solid tumors.
+Employing novel cell engineering techniques and multigenic gene programs, we expect to implement next-generation non-viral and viral adoptive cellular therapies based on specialized cytokines, CARs and TCR's targeting both hematologic malignancies and solid tumors.

 The platform we, together with Intrexon, exclusively licensed from MD Anderson uses the Sleeping Beauty, or SB, non-viral genetic modification system to generate and characterize new CAR+ T and TCR designs, which enables a high throughput approach to evaluate the genetically modified immune cells in oncology.
 In addition, we can rapidly assemble CARs and TCRs to fashion immuno-receptors that differ in specificity and ability to activate T cells.
 These CAR and TCR molecules are evaluated based on measurements of T cell function, phenotype, and genotype.
 We believe this non-viral gene transfer using the SB system is unique in the field of oncology and may avoid the expense and manufacturing difficulty associated with creating T cells engineered to express CAR and TCR using viral vectors.
-After electroporation, the transposon/transposase improves the efficiency of integration of donor plasmids used to express CAR and other transgenes in T cells.
+After electroporation, the transposon/transposase employed by Sleeping Beauty improves the efficiency of integration of donor plasmids used to express CAR and other transgenes in T cells.
 Propagation of genetically modified T cells on bio-engineered activating and propagating cells (AaPC) may provide a competitive advantage over other methods of modification.
 The SB system combined with AaPC can selectively propagate and thus retrieve CAR-expressing T cells suitable for human applications.
-The time in culture with AaPC may be shortened to manufacture "minimally-manipulated" T cells within days of gene transfer by electroporation.
-Associated pre-clinical data was presented at ASGCT on May 5, 2016.
-Furthermore, we are exploring technologies that eliminate the need for in vitro propagation.
+The time in culture with AaPC may be shortened to manufacture minimally-manipulated T cells within days of gene transfer by electroporation.
+Associated pre-clinical data was presented at ASGCT on May 5, 2016 and further information will be presented at the 2016 annual meeting of ASH in December regarding exploring technologies that eliminate the need for in vitro propagation.
 We are also exploring the use of lentivirus to genetically reprogram T cells with CAR to redirect T-cell specificity.

 The ability to genetically modify immune cells using non-viral and viral-based technologies enables us to express other genes in addition to immunoreceptors (CARs and TCRs) to redirect specificity.
-For example, we have developed a tethered or membrane-bound form of IL-15 (mbIL-15) which in pre-clinical modeling endows CAR-expressing T cells with an ability to be long-lived.
+For example, we have developed a tethered or membrane-bound form of IL-15 (mbIL 15) which in pre-clinical modeling endows CAR-expressing T cells with an ability to be long-lived.
 The Company expects to build upon these data to co-express immunoreceptors with cytokines and to leverage its ability to control expression with RTS and/or kill switches.
 Using this unique set of genetic engineering tools, the company can employ a broad immunotherapy approach against cancer.